Race Health Inequalities

 • There is marked improvement in the involvement of BAME communities in the commissioning process and equitable outcomes

-You can find out more about how we are combating racial health inequality by reading our Q&A with our programme lead Clive Foster Qu:
+You can find out more about how we are combating racial health inequality by reading our Q&A with former programme lead Clive Foster, or watching the special episode of Health & Wellbeing LIVE.
+You can contact the PBP race health inequalities team by emailing racehealthinequalities@nottinghamcvs.co.uk.

 Read about our other programmes of work…